ward/run/_posts/2019-05-19-20km-door-brussel.md

 I see the split time on my watch and notice Fast Pacer has no goal of slowing down some.
 I decide this pacer is going faster than I wanted to go.
 With all the climbing in this half I expected to go out slightly _slower_ than goal pace, not faster.
-I always go out too fast in this race when pacing myself.
-Is it ironic that the one time I do not is when I decide to first follow and then ignore the pacer?
+I always go out way too fast in the first half of this race when pacing myself.
+Is it ironic that the one time I have some more self control is when I decide to ignore the pacer that was supposed to help me?
 I do not think too much about what pace I am holding, but I let the pacer go.
-I figure Dropped Pacer would catch up to me anyway if it turns out I went too slow.
+I figure Dropped Pacer would catch up to me anyway if it turns out I start going too slow.

 We enter Terkamerenbos and I start feeling the effort a little.
 However, I know there will be some reprieve soon and just try to stay consistent.
-Before we reach the top around the 7 km mark, I spot Dropped Pacer in the corner of my eye.
+Somewhere around these parts, I spot Dropped Pacer in the corner of my eye.
 I ensure I stay either abreast with or in front of him.
-We reach the top and I spot another distance marker.
+We reach a top around the 7 km mark and I spot another distance marker.

 {% include racesplit.html content='
 From 5 to 7 km was done in 7:57.
 Still sub 4:00s, still uphill.
 ' %}

+{% include image.html domain=site.baseurl url='/assets/img/20190519-20kbxl.6.5k.jpg' description='Climbing towards the top around the 7 km mark.
+Dropped Pacer in the background.' %}

 Next there is some reprieve as we blast down a hill.
 There are some bumps back upwards, but most of the next 3 km can probably be described as descending.
 Somewhere around here we pass an aid station with only sports drinks.
 I recall a note from last year's race report in which I stated drinking two sips of the sports drink gave me a heavy feeling in the gut.
 I ignore this aid station.
-Not like I really need to drink much on a 20 km race that is not blazing hot.
+Not like I really need to drink much during a 20 km race that is not blazing hot.

 Nothing really happens in this section, I spot Dropped Pacer in the corner of my eye on the uphill parts, drop him again on the downhill parts.

 {% include racesplit.html content='
-Halfway in 39:21, so estimated finish time is double that: 1:18:42.
+Through halfway in 39:21 (predicted: 1:18:42).
 Previous 5 km was in 19:21.
 Split 7 to 9 km was 7:09, but I think they might have placed the sign for the 9 km a bit too early (going by the GPS length of this lap and the next).
 Tenth km was 4:15, but likely a bit long then.